India: The Golden Triangle to Kerala14 days

-In order to enter India, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter India.
-You can obtain an individual visa through our recommended provider VisaCentral (www.visacentral.com/goaheadtours) or apply directly to the Indian consulate.
-If you are not a U.S. or Canadian citizen, you must contact the Indian consulate for your specific entry requirements.
+In order to enter India, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the reentry date.
+Additionally, U.S. and Canadian passport holders must obtain a visa in advance in order to enter India.
+You may choose to obtain your individual visa by applying directly to the Indian consulate or by using a visa provider, such as our partner company, VisaCentral.
+If you’re not a U.S. or Canadian citizen, you must contact the Indian consulate for your specific entry requirements.

 Round-trip flights arrive in Delhi and depart from Mumbai.
 All other included transportation on your tour is by private motor coach, along with internal flights: Jaipur to Cochin and Cochin to Mumbai.

 India operates on the European standard 220 volts or 240 volts.

 India is 5.5 hours ahead of Greenwich Mean Time (GMT) and 10.5 hours ahead of Eastern Standard Time (EST).
 When it’s noon in New York, it’s 10:30 p.m. in Delhi.
 Because there is no daylight-saving time, India is only 9.5 hours ahead of EST during the summer.

 The Indian rupee is the currency you’ll be using on your tour.
 Better rates of exchange are usually available in your destination countries, although it’s worth ordering some currency from your local bank to use when you first arrive.
 We advise that you take a combination of bank/ATM cards and credit cards, which can be used to access cash at local banks, as needed.
 We suggest informing your bank and credit card company of your travel plans, so they don’t confuse your international purchases for fraudulent charges.